Commission on Science and Technology for Development

 Artificial intelligence

-Within the work of the CSTD, AI is placed under the term ‘frontier technologies’, which also includes big data analytics, biotech and genome editing, and the Internet of Things (IoT).
+Within the work of the CSTD, AI is placed under the term ‘frontier technologies’, which also includes big data analytics, biotech and genome editing, and the internet of things (IoT).

-As part of its work on assessing the impact of technological change on inclusive and sustainable development, the CSTD is also exploring the role of frontier technologies including artificial intelligence (AI).
-At its 22nd session, the CSTD pointed out that AI and other frontier technologies offer significant opportunities to accelerate progress in achieving the SDGs, while also posing new challenges (e.g. disrupting labour markets, exacerbating or creating new inequalities, and raising ethical questions).
-The CSTD focused its 2019–2020 intersessional work on digital frontier technologies, such as AI, big data, and robotics.
+As part of its work on assessing the impact of technological change on inclusive and sustainable development, the CSTD is also exploring the role of frontier technologies, including artificial intelligence (AI).
+At its 23rd session in 2020, the CSTD focused its work on digital frontier technologies, such as AI, big data, and robotics, which offer opportunities to accelerate progress in achieving the SDGs, while also posing new challenges (e.g., disrupting labour markets, widening digital divides, and raising ethical questions).
 For 2021, the CSTD chose another digital technology – blockchain for sustainable development – as a priority theme.
 In 2022, the CSTD deliberated on industry 4.0 technologies (such as AI, big data, IoT, and robotics) for inclusive development.
-For 2023, the themes were using STI solutions, especially digital technologies to achieve SDG 6 on water and sanitation, and technology and innovation for cleaner and more productive and competitive production (including digital Industry 4 technologies).
-The most recent themes, for 2024, are Data for Development and Global cooperation in STI for development (which includes cooperation on digital infrastructure and digital technologies).
+For 2023, the themes were the use of STI solutions, especially digital technologies, to achieve SDG 6 on water and sanitation, as well as technology and innovation for cleaner and more productive and competitive production (including digital Industry 4.0 technologies).
+In 2024, CSTD’s work focused on data for development and global cooperation in STI for development (which includes cooperation on digital infrastructure and digital technologies).
+For the most recent themes in 2025, Diversifying economies in a world of accelerated digitalization, the CSTD examines the shift from export-oriented industrialisation to technology-led transformation.

 Access